The LawWorks Pro Bono Awards will be celebrated on Wednesday 2nd December 2020.

 Judging and awards ceremony

-Shortlisted nominees will be notified as soon as possible in advance of the Awards event held on Tuesday 3rd December.
-All of the short-listed nominees will be invited to attend the Awards ceremony at the Law Society, Chancery lane, London.
+Shortlisted nominees will be notified as soon as possible in advance of the Awards ceremony held on Wednesday 2nd December.
+It is unclear whether it will be possible to hold an in-person event in December, for the moment we are keeping that option open.

-The judging panel for the 2019 awards are:
+The judging panel for the 2020 awards will be announced shortly.

 Need to get in touch?